Le Freak: History

 This song commemorates Studio 54 in New York City for its notoriously long customer waiting lines, exclusive clientele, and discourteous doormen.
 According to guitarist Nile Rodgers, the song was devised during New Year's Eve 1977, as a result of his and bassist Bernard Edwards' being refused entrance to Studio 54, where they had been invited by Grace Jones, due to her failure to notify the nightclub's staff.
-He said the lyrics of the refrain were originally "Fuck off!" rather than "Freak out!"; for the documentary "How to Make It in the Music Business", he said that 'fuck off' was what the doorman had said to him when he slammed the door on them; first it was changed to "freak off" after Rodgers mused that they wouldn't be able to say 'fuck off' on the radio, but that sounded "terrible", so he changed it to 'freak out'.
+He said the lyrics of the refrain were originally "Fuck off!" rather than "Freak out!"; for the documentary How to Make It in the Music Business, he said that "fuck off" was what the doorman had said to him when he slammed the door on them; first it was changed to "freak off" after Rodgers mused that they would not be able to say "fuck off" on the radio, but that sounded "terrible", so he changed it to "freak out".

 "Le Freak" was the first song to score the number one position on the Billboard Hot 100 three separate times.
 It spent a total of six non-consecutive weeks at the position.

 In 1987, an acid house-styled re-mix was issued under the title "Jack Le Freak".
 It reached number 18 in the United Kingdom, becoming Chic's last top 40 hit to date in that country.
+This remix was done by British producer Phil Harding, who had access to the original DAT tapes for "Le Freak".
+Due to him producing a similar remix for Mel and Kim's "F.L.M." (known as the "Two Grooves Under One Nation" remix, which samples "Le Freak") that same year, he included acapella samples taken from their songs "Showing Out (Get Fresh at the Weekend)", "Respectable" and "F.L.M." during the breakdown.

 MC Lyte sampled the song "Woo Woo (Freak Out)" featuring Nicci Gilbert of the group Brownstone, which first appeared on the soundtrack to the 1998 movie Woo and was also included on her album Seven & Seven, titled "Woo Woo (Party Time)", which released three months later.